simphax/Touchmote/README.md

 Release History
 ==============
+**v1.0 beta 5**<br />
+- Multi touch!
+Use the B button to add a second touch point and zoom or rotate with the A button.
+- Added application specific keymaps.
+Edit or add new keymaps in the Keymaps folder.
+- Now using native Windows 8 touch cursor.
+- Added helpers to perform edge guestures and taps.

 **v1.0 beta 4**<br />
 - Much better performance and stability on Windows 8
 - Driver is now optional